+The tern colony is associated with the shingle habitat along the northern coast of the Fvlde peninsula. more than 1 km from the site.
+No impacts on Sandwich tern are anticipated.
 No mitigation has been identified at this stage.
-However, any future development would require the production of a masterplan for the site and, in line with Policy CDMP4, a project level HRA would be also be required.
-Should this identify that development within the EZ could disturb birds associated with a European site, then appropriate mitigation measures (such as those set out within the AA for the AAP) would need to be implemented.
+However, any Although the Morecambe Bay Ramsar site/ future development would require the production of a No adverse Morecambe Bay and Duddon Estuary SPA is masterplan for the site and, in line with Policy CDMP4, a effect on adjacent to the site, significant disturbance as a project level HRA would be also be required.
+Should this integrity of the result of construction works are considered unlikely. identify that development within the EZ could disturb birds SPA/Ramsar associated with a European site, then appropriate mitigation The site is situated in an area which is already measures (such as those set out within the AA for the AAP) site subject to high levels of existing background would need to be implemented. disturbance from adjacent roads and development.
+It is considered that any increase in noise and visual disturbance during construction works associated with any future development at the site would be negligible.